Multi-sport nordic club based in Squamish, British Columbia, Canada

 Skiers should arrive 15 minutes early for their practice time to get organized and be on snow at start time (earlier if you are renting equipment, especially on the first day).
 If you do not have your WOP pass sorted before the first day, leave extra time for that.

 Ensure your child is properly fed, hydrated, and has been to the washroom prior to practice.
-There is a washroom at the accessed from behind the XC technical building.
+There is a washroom accessible from behind the XC technical building.

 Equipment can be purchased at: